Kampala Capital City Authority FC

-Kampala Capital City Authority Football Club (Abbreviated as KCCA FC) and also known as Kampala City, is a Ugandan professional football club based in Kampala, the largest city and capital of Uganda.
+Kampala Capital City Authority Football Club (abbreviated as KCCA FC), also known as Kampala City, is a Ugandan professional football club based in Kampala.
 Kampala City Council was rebranded to Kampala Capital City Authority and the club title has been changed accordingly.
 Many sources and news reports still refer to the club's traditional title, Kampala City Council Football Club, abbreviated as KCC.

 History

 The club was founded on 12 April 1963 by Samuel Wamala, who was head of the council's Sewage Works section in the City Engineering Department.
 The club initially was dominated by casual workers in the sewage section but subsequently expanded to cover all departments within Kampala City Council.

 In 1965 KCC joined the Kampala and District Football League (KDFL) Third Division (which was split into two sections) and under the guidance of Bidandi Ssali (Head Coach) and Samuel Wamala (chairman) the club soon progressed.
 After finishing in sixth place in their first season, in 1966 they gained promotion from the Third Division South after finishing in second place.